Lee Blackett

-Lee Blackett (born 21 November 1982 in Chester, Cheshire, United Kingdom) is an English former rugby union footballer.
+Lee Blackett (born 21 November 1982 in Chester, Cheshire, United Kingdom) is an English former rugby union footballer, currently the attack coach for the England national rugby union team.

 Educated at King Edward VII and Queen Mary School in Lytham, he played some of his earlier rugby at Fylde Rugby Club.
 His usual positions were at wing or centre.

+He played for and captained Rotherham Titans in the Championship before spending six seasons playing for Leeds Tykes in the Premiership.